Ife41/finlite-idor-detection/README.md

           pipx ensurepath
       - name: Run custom IDOR rules
         run: semgrep --config semgrep-rules/ --error app.py

+  sca:
+    runs-on: ubuntu-latest
+    steps:
+      - uses: actions/checkout@v4
+      - name: Install pip-audit
+        run: python3 -m pip install pip-audit
+      - name: Run dependency vulnerability scan
+        run: pip-audit -r requirements.txt
 ```

 ---

+## Why add SCA alongside SAST

+Semgrep's rules in this repo catch flaws in code that was actually written for this project.
+They can't see anything about the third-party packages that code depends on.
+A dependency can be perfectly used and still carry a known, publicly disclosed vulnerability that has nothing to do with how it's called. `pip-audit` closes that gap by checking every package resolved from `requirements.txt`, including transitive dependencies pulled in by Flask itself, against the PyPI Advisory Database.
+As of the current pinned versions, the scan finds nothing.
+That result is checked fresh on every push rather than assumed permanent, since a new release of any dependency could introduce a finding without any code here changing at all.

 ## Why two separate rules instead of one